retainful/woocommerce/readme.txt

 The customer can redeem this coupon code during their next purchase.
 This helps you retain your existing customers, get repeated orders and earn more dollars per customer.

-> Since Retainful 2.0, creating, scheduling and sending the email is available in the Retainful app in the cloud itself.
-This change was introduced after huge demand from customers to ensure better performance, speed of the shop and email deliverability.
-Existing users can easily switch with a single click.

 == Customize emails with Drag and Drop Visual Email Editor ==

-> Available from Retainful 2.0

 Create beautiful, mobile-friendly emails in minutes using the Retainful's powerful drag and drop email editor.
 Use our ready-to-use email templates and customize them in minutes to reflect your brand.
 Add a logo, custom text, images, social icons and links, shop address, coupon and more using the drag and drop editor.